Acid attacks on women in Isfahan

-A series of acid attacks on women in the Iranian city of Isfahan starting sometime around October 2014, raised fears and prompted reports that the victims were targeted for not being properly veiled.
+A series of acid attacks on women in the Iranian city of Isfahan, starting sometime around October 2014, raised fears and prompted reports that the victims were targeted for not being properly veiled.
 As of October 27, 2014, at least twenty-five such attacks had occurred in Isfahan.
 At least one woman died and many more received severe burns to their faces and hands.
 Following public outrage over the attacks, the Iranian Parliament passed a law in 2019 that provided broader legal protection to survivors and increased the prison term for perpetrators of acid attacks.

 The attacks were reportedly carried out by 2 unknown assailants riding together on the same motorbike.
 They wore helmets with visors down to hide their faces and flung acid into the faces of women who were walking or driving automobiles.
 None of the perpetrators were found, and as a result the victims were given blood money (“Diyah” in Farsi) from the government.

 Known victims

 There are four named victims from the 2014 acid attacks in Isfahan.

 Neda M was a young woman in Isfahan who was reportedly driving to take clothes to a friend who needed them.
-She pulled over to answer a call from her mother when the acid was thrown in the car window at her.
+She pulled over to answer a call from her mother when the acid was thrown at her through the car window.
 She lost her sight completely in one eye and only had 30% of her sight remaining in the other eye.

 Maryam (no last name given) thought herself to be one of the early victims.
 She was a mother and student at the university who had gone shopping for her son’s upcoming birthday.
-She stated “A rider threw nearly two liters of acid through the driver’s window towards me, which affected my face, hands and my body.”
+She stated “A rider threw nearly two liters of acid through the car driver’s window towards me, which affected my face, hands and my body.”

 Marziyeh Ebrahimi turned to politics and activism following the acid attack against her in Isfahan in 2014.
 She was featured as one of the strongest activists for Iran government passing a law against acid attacks in January 2019.
 She has publicly exhibited photographs of her scars.

 Sohelia Jorkesh lost her right eye to the acid attack and has been working with medical teams in Iran and the United States to try and preserve what sight she has left in her left eye.
 Jorkesh has been outspoken regarding her discontent with the government of Iran, including how they failed to find the culprits behind the attacks and how they have not paid her the full amount necessary for the blood money.